Home Network Monitoring (A Complete Guide)

 Configuring Network For Exemplifying Packets To The Monitoring Computer

-Port mirroring is define as setting up source ports to deliver a photocopy of each packet revived to a destination port.
-We will perform port mirroring by connecting the home network monitoring machine to the destination port.
-Now the monitoring machine will be able to view a replica of all packets on the network.
+Now the monitoring machine can view a replica of all packets on the network.
 If port mirroring does not perform, the packets will omit the monitoring computer and go and come from the router.
 Some routers come with built-in uphold for port mirroring.
 If not, then NETGEAR’s ProSAFE Plus GS105Ev2 switch is a convenient option for performing port mirroring.

 See also: Remote Desktop Connection Manager